 More and more, I’m seeing individuals charged with assault on law enforcement officer(assault on LEO) here in Northern Virginia.
-It’s usually when they are being investigated (or arrested) for a separate offense, and they aren’t as polite (or sometimes behave more aggressively) than law enforcement would prefer.
+This happens most often when police investigate a suspect for an unrelated offense, and that suspect is not as polite as law enforcement would prefer.
 The problem is that assault on LEO is a serious felony charge and carries a stiff, mandatory punishment.
-So if you’ve been charged, here’s some useful information you need to read.

 How does Virginia define “assault” on law enforcement?

 …if any person commits an assault or assault and battery against another knowing or having reason to know that such other person is…a law-enforcement officer…such person is guilty of a Class 6 Felony, and upon conviction, the sentence of such person shall include a mandatory minimum term of confinement of six months…”

 Wait, that Code Section doesn’t define “assault” or “assault and battery”?

 You’re exactly right.
 The Virginia Code doesn’t define assault/assault and battery.
 In fact, you have to search Virginia cases to define it.
 Here’s (3) three scenarios where I read Virginia law to include an assault (or assault and battery):

 1. You willfully touched the officer, without legal justification, in an angry, rude, or vengeful manner; or

 2. You committed an “overt act” intended to harm the officer with the ability to do so; or